tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This isn’t just a book – if you’ve got a copy of the herbal compendium, then you’ve also got bags of dried herbs, gardening tools, dirt under your fingernails and things growing in your hair.
 You get a +4 bonus to any skill checks relating to herb lore and plant life, and you almost always have a herbal remedy to deal with a problem or free-form challenge.
 At the very least, you can say what sort of herb could help in the current situation, and you know the regions it’s said to grow in.

 **Quirk:** Always grubby.

 ---

+#### Hymnal of Echoes

+This book contains songs written in a secret divine language.
+When you have read the book and attuned to it, you gain one 1st level bard song (champion: 3rd level; epic: 7th level) that you cast using your best ability instead of Charisma.
+Rereading the book during a full heal-up lets you switch songs.
+If you are a bard, the song is an extra song in addition to the ones that you normally know.

+**Quirk:** Sometimes starts accidentally speaking the divine language instead of their own.

+---